ncgr/lis_chado/scripts/README.md

 This script is used to parse XML to obtain metadata from NCBI-BioProject and there related BioSample and PubMed data from NCBI.

-Please run following at command-line by providing correct options for database connection-
+Please run following at command-line by providing correct options for your database connection-

+	gmod_bulk_load_bioproject.pl -D chado_database_name -H butler -d database_driver -u user_name -p password -i /path/to/input/file_with_Project_UIDs

+We are currently using final database named 'chado_with_goa_and_project' which is the latest and updated copy of our chado database content.

-gmod_bulk_load_bioproject.pl -D <chado_database_name> -H <butler> -d Pg -u <user name> -p <password> -i /path/to/input/file_with_Project_UIDs
+	To load data : gmod_bulk_load_bioproject.pl -D chado_with_goa_and_project -H butler -d Pg -u user_name -p password -i /path/to/input/file_with_Project_UIDs

-Or use -g option if using GMOD profile.
+Or use -g option for database connection if using GMOD profile.

-Also, make sure the additional script gmod_bulk_load_pubmed_adf.pl(for publications) which is called by this bioproject script is present in the directory or your path.
+IMPORTANT: Also, make sure the additional script gmod_bulk_load_pubmed_adf.pl(for publications) which is called by this bioproject script is present in the directory or your path.

 Input file (-i) :